vanribeiro/know-more-about-countries-app/README.md

 > Warning: Can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.

 And I never understood why this was happening.
 After sometime looking for a solution, I discovery this was happen because I was using some props inside `useEffect` and just to pass it inside brackets dependencies wasn't sufficient.
 I needed to clean up it correctly.
-[This post](https://academind.com/tutorials/useeffect-abort-http-requests) was really usefull to me on that moment.
+[This post](https://academind.com/tutorials/useeffect-abort-http-requests) was really useful to me on that moment.

 The problem was happing because when I was going to home page, the Details Page was on unmount life cycle.
 The solution recommended by the post author was use a clean up function using the `signal` property of `Abort Controller` to know when to cancel the Http request and this stopped the error.